-The health benefits of Tangerine Essential Oil can be attributed to its properties as an antiseptic, antispasmodic, cytophylactic, depurative, sedative, stomachic and tonic substance.
+The health benefits of Tangerine essential oil can be attributed to its properties as an antiseptic, antispasmodic, cytophylactic, depurative, sedative, stomachic, and a tonic substance.

 This is yet another essential oil from a citrus fruit.
-You might be familiar with “tangerines”, and when you study about essential oils of mandarin oranges, you will find that tangerines are almost identical to mandarin oranges, with the exception that it is has a deeper orange color, lacks pips, and is harvested in a different time of the year than mandarin oranges.
+You might be familiar with “tangerines”, and when you study about essential oils of mandarin oranges, you will find that tangerines are almost identical to mandarin oranges, with the exception that they have a deeper orange color, lack pips, and are harvested in a different time of the year than mandarin oranges.

 Even the botanical name for tangerines and mandarin oranges is the same.
-Botanically, they are both known as Citrus Reticulata.
-It is native to China, and from there, it spread to other parts of the world.
-Just like mandarin orange essential oil, the essential oil of tangerine is extracted by cold compression of its peels and contains alpha pinene, alpha thujone, beta pinene, camphene, citronellal, gamma terpinolene, geranial, limonene, linalool, myrcene, nerol, sabinene and terpineol as its chief components.
+Botanically, they are both known as Citrus reticulata.
+They are native to China, and from there, they have spread to other parts of the world.
+Just like mandarin orange essential oil, the essential oil of tangerine is extracted by cold compression of its peels and contains alpha pinene, alpha-thujone, beta pinene, camphene, citronellal, gamma terpinolene, geranial, limonene, linalool, myrcene, nerol, sabinene, and terpineol as its chief components.

 Health Benefits of Tangerine Essential Oil

-Antiseptic: Staphylococcus Aureus is the species of bacteria which is responsible for this dreaded infection called sepsis.
+Staphylococcus Aureus is the species of bacteria which is responsible for this dreaded infection called sepsis.
 Sepsis is a really bad condition.
 It is not only limited to mere swelling and reddening of wounds, but also with acute pain.
-If not curbed, it can quickly spread to the other parts of the body and affects them as well, even if there are no wounds there.
-It causes acute pain, immobility and hardening of joints, as well as acute contraction and cramps in muscles, swelling, redness, fever and convulsions.
-It also readily attacks new born babies, since their skin is overly vulnerable to infections.
+If not curbed, it can quickly spread to the other parts of the body and affect them, even if there are no wounds there.
+It causes acute pain, immobility, and hardening of joints, as well as acute contraction and cramps in muscles, swelling, redness, fever, and convulsions.
+It also readily attacks newborn babies, since their skin is vulnerable to infections.
 It also attacks them when they are separated from their mother’s body by cutting the umbilical cord.
-The essential oil of tangerine contains certain components which kill these bacteria and stops it from spreading, thereby helping cure sepsis.
-It can be externally applied on open wounds, as well as taken orally to create a uniform effect on the whole body.
+The essential oil of tangerine contains certain components which kill these bacteria and stop it from spreading, thereby helping to cure sepsis.
+It can be externally applied to open wounds, as well as taken orally to create a uniform effect on the whole body.

-Certain components of this oil stimulate the generation of new cells, or more precisely, cell division, and recycling of the cellular material in the body.
-This does not only promote general growth within the body, but also helps heal or repair the regular wear and tear and outstanding damage done to the body.
+Certain components of this oil stimulate the generation of new cells or more precisely, cell division, and recycling of the cellular material in the body.
+This does not only promote general growth within the body but also helps to heal or repair the regular wear and tear and outstanding damage done to the body.

 An agent that purifies the blood is called a depurative.
 Tangerine essential oil is considered a powerful depurative.
-It helps in the excretion or removal of toxic and unwanted substances such as uric acid, pollutants, extra salt and water from the body through sweat, urine and the excretory process, as well as increases the oxygen-retaining capacity of the erythrocytes (red blood cells), thereby refreshing and purifying the blood.
+It helps in the excretion or removal of toxic and unwanted substances such as uric acid, pollutants, extra salt and water from the body through sweat, urine, and the excretory process.
+It increases the oxygen-retaining capacity of the erythrocytes (red blood cells), thereby refreshing and purifying the blood.

 The essential oil of tangerine soothes the body.
 It soothes all types of inflammation and hyperactivity in the organ systems functioning in the body, namely the respiratory, circulatory, digestive, nervous, and excretory systems.
-It sedates inflammation from fever, intrusion of poisonous substances in the blood stream from external sources, convulsions, anxiety, stress, and hypersensitivity of allergies.
-It also sedates depression, anger and impulsive responses.
+It sedates inflammation from fever, the intrusion of poisonous substances in the bloodstream from external sources, convulsions, anxiety, stress, and hypersensitivity to allergies.
+It also sedates depression, anger, and impulsive responses.

-As a stomachic, the essential oil of tangerine keeps your stomach in good condition by maintaining the proper flow of digestive juices and maintains the right balance between the acid and bile so that excess acids are neutralized.
+As a stomachic, the essential oil of tangerine keeps your stomach in a good condition by maintaining a proper flow of digestive juices and maintains the right balance between the acid and bile so that excess acids are neutralized.
 This also cures wounds, if any, in the stomach.
 It soothes the stomach and gives relief from inflammation.
 One thing must be understood; if someone wants to have a healthy and attractive physique, then he must keep his stomach finely tuned, precisely what this oil does.
-It helps your stomach continue to function properly.

-Spasms may be a small word but its effects may be widespread and highly dangerous.
+Spasms may be a small word but the effects may be widespread and highly dangerous.
 Spasms are not restricted to muscular cramps only.
-It can happen in the respiratory, digestive, and nervous systems and can cause breathing troubles, asthma, congestion, severe coughs, spasmodic diarrhea, cholera, nervous afflictions and convulsions.
+They can happen in the respiratory, digestive, and nervous systems and can cause breathing troubles, asthma, congestion, severe coughs, spasmodic diarrhea, cholera, nervous afflictions, and convulsions.
 The essential oil of tangerine induces relaxations in the organ systems named above and gives relief from spasms.

 An agent that tones and fortifies is a tonic and tangerine essential oil has this property.
 It tones up all the functions in the body.
-It fine tunes metabolic functions such as decomposition of food and absorption of nutrients by toning up the liver, stomach and intestines.
-It also helps in growth and adds to strength; ensures proper excretion; promotes secretions of the endocrine system and also tones up the nervous system to keep you more alert and active.
+It fine-tunes metabolic functions such as decomposition of food and absorption of nutrients by toning up the liver, stomach, and intestines.
+It also helps in growth and adds to strength; ensures proper excretion; promotes secretions of the endocrine system and also tones up the nervous system to keep you alert and active.
 Finally, it boosts the immune system to protect you from infections.
 When your body is tuned and toned up, it will give your body more mileage and make you function healthier and happier over the long term.

-Tangerine essential oil improves circulation of blood and phlegm, boosts digestion, helps maintain oil and moisture balance in the skin and shows cicatrisant and emollient properties as well.
-It also eases constipation and treats diarrhea, flatulence, rashes, dryness and cracking of skin, hair problems, and dandruff.
+Tangerine essential oil improves circulation of blood and phlegm, boosts digestion, helps to maintain oil and moisture balance in the skin and shows cicatrizant and emollient properties as well.
+It also eases constipation and treats diarrhea, flatulence, rashes, dryness, and cracking of skin, hair problems, and dandruff.